Greginkansas/-openhab-openhab1wiki/How-To-Implement-A-Binding.md

 This page tries to give you a starting point, if you intend to implement (and hopefully contribute) your own binding.

-For information about how to setup a development environment, please see the [according wiki page](IDE-Setup).
+For information about how to setup a development environment, please see the [IDE Setup wiki page](IDE-Setup).

 # General Information about the Architecture